-With this launch, we've changed the way we think about feeds and product data in Merchant Center.
+With this launch, we've changed the way in which we think about feeds and product data in Merchant Center.
 You can now use primary feeds to submit your existing product data to Merchant Center, as is.
 Use supplemental feeds and the new Feed Rules features to augment your product data and meet our product data spec requirements.

 Feeds are now split between primary feeds and supplemental feeds.
-With the new feed experience, you are now able to submit your existing product data as-is from your site as a primary feed, and use supplemental feeds to provide additional data to meet our requirements.
+With the new feed experience, you are now able to submit your existing product data as-is from your site as a primary feed and use supplemental feeds to provide additional data to meet our requirements.

 A primary feed is the required data source that Merchant Center uses to display your products on Google.
-If the product data in your primary feed already meets our product data specification and policies, creating and submitting a primary feed is the only feed action you will need to take.
-If you want to provide additional information for your product data beyond the data specification requirements you can do so with supplemental feeds.
+If the product data in your primary feed already meets our product data specification and policies, creating and submitting a primary feed is the only feed action that you will need to take.
+If you want to provide additional information for your product data beyond the data specification requirements, you can do so with supplemental feeds.

 Product data that does not meet the Merchant Center requirements can be adapted by using the advanced feed features, including supplemental feeds.
 In addition, you can use supplemental feeds to enhance or override your product data to improve the performance of your ads.

-Use primary feeds to add or remove product data, set language and country targeting, and set Feed Rules for your product data.
+Use primary feeds to add or remove product data, set language and country targeting, and set feed rules for your product data.
 Primary feeds are the only feed type that can add or remove products.
 Learn more

 To use a supplemental feed, connect it to an existing primary feed through the

-id attribute via Feed Rules.
+id [id] attribute via Feed Rules.
 Supplemental feeds will only update your product data when the supplemental feed contains IDs that already exist in a primary feed.
 You must provide product data for every

-id in your primary feed.
+id [id] in your primary feed.

 Legacy online inventory update feeds

-If you want to use a separate feed for pricing and availability updates, you can do this by creating a supplemental feed and using the "Take latest" rule to update your primary feed.
+If you want to use a separate feed for pricing and availability updates, you can do this by creating a supplemental feed and using the 'Take latest' rule to update your primary feed.

 To test your uploads